pcfantasy/MoreEffectiveTransfer/README.md

 ## What it does
 The vanilla transfer managers handles service requests and goods transfers by matching highest priority orders (incoming and outgoing) first, regardless of distance.
 The observed effect is that trucks go from A to B, and from B to A; Fire response is inefficient if fire fighters have to rush trough heavy traffic across the map, and problem such as garbage or crime are unattended for longer than necessary.
+You can learn more about the inner workings of the vanilla transfer manager by reading the excellent article here: https://jamesmonger.com/2021/02/24/cities-skylines-trading-market.html
 <br />
 This mod attempts to improve the situation by:
 <ul>